Safe. Secure. Always Reliable.

 Farmers choose forage harvesters based on farm size, crop type, and budget:

-• Self-Propelled Forage Harvesters: These are large, independent machines with powerful engines, capable of covering vast fields quickly.
+• Self-Propelled Forage Harvesters: Large, independent machines with powerful engines capable of covering vast fields quickly.
 They often come equipped with specialized headers for different crops.

-• Pull-Type Forage Harvesters: Meant to be towed by a tractor, these are a more affordable option for smaller farms.
+• Pull-Type Forage Harvesters: Designed to be towed by a tractor, these are a more affordable option for smaller farms.
 They function similarly to self-propelled models but depend on an external power source.

 What Crops Do Forage Harvesters Collect?